Murder of Fred Fulton and Verna Decarie: Fugitive

-Stencil graffiti of Despres' distinctive mug shot seen in 2008 in Montreal.

 Shortly after the murders, Despres packed up a car with the murder weapons and drove toward the United States.
 The car was later found in a gravel pit near the Canada-U.S. border and identified as Fulton's.
 On April 25, 2005, one day before the bodies were discovered, Despres arrived at the Calais, Maine, border crossing.
 He presented himself to the U.S. border guards while carrying a homemade sword, a hatchet, a knife, brass knuckles and a chainsaw stained with what appeared to be blood.
 At the border, Despres boasted of being an assassin for the United States government and of having killed 700.
 The weapons were confiscated and Despres was fingerprinted.
 Although it was determined that Despres was due in court to be sentenced for an assault conviction, Despres held U.S. citizenship and under US law, the officers could not legally compel Despres to return to Canada.
 Although contact was made with the RCMP, they had no other information that would have allowed the officers to detain Despres.
 The bodies had not yet been discovered.
 He was therefore properly permitted to enter the United States.

 There were however other grounds for possibly detaining Despres that were not acted upon by the border patrol agents.
 Joseph Gutheinz, a University of Phoenix criminal justice professor said they could have arrested Despres for lying to a customs officer.
 The comment about 700 kills should have tipped them that he was not telling the truth, he said."
 Gutheinz, a retired Senior Special Agent who had previously served with three Federal agencies also said "if the customs agents wanted to exercise their discretion in regard to a person who they believed might be mentally ill, there was also a non-criminal option.
 In Maine, as in many states, there is a protective custody statute, which permits law enforcement officers to take into custody individuals they have reasonable grounds to believe may be an imminent threat to themselves or others.
 This authority to apprehend and process a person is designed to permit a psychological evaluation.

 From there, Despres hitchhiked south to Massachusetts.
 On April 27, 2005, a Mattapoisett, MA police officer spotted Despres wandering on the side of the road.
 During a routine check for outstanding warrants, it was found that Despres was expected in court that day in Fredericton, New Brunswick for an assault on Fulton's son-in-law in August 2004.

 The day prior, Fulton's daughter discovered the bodies of her father and Decarie at their residence in Minto, New Brunswick.
 The Royal Canadian Mounted Police (RCMP) quickly suspected Despres and learned later he had been arrested in the United States and was currently jailed in Boston.
 Despres was extradited from Boston to Fredericton on September 15, 2005.